BobbyRBruce/personal-website/_pages/biography.md

 permalink: biography
 ---

-Dr. Bobby R. Bruce is a Postdoctoral Scholar at [UC Davis]( https://www.ucdavis.edu/) where he primarily works on the [gem5 computer architecture simulator](http://www.gem5.org) as part of the [Davis Computer Architecture Research group](https://arch.cs.ucdavis.edu)
+Dr. Bobby R. Bruce is a Project Scientist at [UC Davis]( https://www.ucdavis.edu/) where he primarily works on the [gem5 computer architecture simulator](http://www.gem5.org) as part of the [Davis Computer Architecture Research group](https://arch.cs.ucdavis.edu)